 Chandelier cleaning can be an easy task as long as you remember to plan ahead.

-Many chandeliers have complex hanging patterns for the many accents, and you should make sure to take note of these and how they go together before beginning to clean.
-This will save you a load of work and headache later on.
+Many chandelier lighting fixtures consist of complex hanging patterns of decorative elements such as crystal raindrops or beads.
+If you have a highly elaborate chandelier, make sure to take note of this and how these elements can be removed or moved around before beginning to clean.
+This will save you a load of work and headaches later on.

-The supplies you need to gather are pretty simple: a step ladder, and some pads or a drop cloth underneath to catch any glass that might accidentally fall.
-You should wear gloves when cleaning to avoid leaving evidence of fingerprints.
+The supplies you likely need to gather for chandelier cleaning are pretty simple: a step ladder, some pads or a drop cloth underneath to catch any glass that might accidentally fall, and some protective gloves when cleaning to avoid leaving evidence of fingerprints.

 Last but not least, be sure to be safe!
-If your chandelier is connected to electrical outputs, its imperative that you turn off the wall switch power before cleaning.
-Remember to have another light source ready so that you can see what you’re doing!
+If your chandelier is connected to electrical outputs, its imperative that you disable power to the light before cleaning.
+Remember to have another light source nearby so that you can see what you’re doing!

 How To Clean A Chandelier

-Depending on how thorough you want to be, you can clean a chandelier either by removing each glass piece separately or keeping them all on the frame.
-It goes without saying that removing each piece can be time-consuming, but will result in the most thorough clean.
+Depending on how thorough you want to be, if you’re cleaning a traditional or crystal glass chandelier, you can clean the chandelier either by removing each glass piece separately or keeping them all on the frame.
+It goes without saying that removing each piece can be time-consuming, but will result in the most thorough cleaning.

 If you plan to keep the glass on the frame, prepare a cleaning solution and spray a small amount on a linen glove or cloth.
 Wipe the crystal glass with the sprayed surface and then immediately dry it with another glove or cloth.
 Work slowly and carefully through each piece.